mean-goose/nx-test2/README.md

 <ul>
     <li>
         nx affected in husky pre-commit is running on 0 projects.
 Why?
-Needs to be fixed (for tests, not for type check --> package.json needs a script for "affected")
+Needs to be fixed (for tests, not for type check --> package.json needs a script for "affected") <span class="done">DONE</span>
     </li>
     <li>
         linter doesn't show warnings in components like "any" types and console.log() <span class="done">DONE</span>